johngorithm/onMessenger/README.md

 # onMessenger
-This is a Native Android Chat application built with Java
+This is a Native Android Realtime Chat application built with Java and Firebase